 While reflecting on his professional path and current work at MWJDS, Dr. Sokol remarked: “To some degree my earlier career as a researcher and professor led me naturally to MWJDS.
 In this community, I am truly able to combine all my passions and talents, helping to nurture simultaneously the cognitive and spiritual development of children and adolescents.
 The work is immensely gratifying.
 Despite the overuse of the term, I really believe that MWJDS is a unique community.
 It respects the needs of the individual while never losing sight of its broader educational mission.
 I feel very fortunate to have found a home here, both for myself and for my children.”

-Dr. Sokol is married to Dr. Francene Reichel Sokol and has two sons, Benjamin (currently a junior at Gann Academy) and Samuel (currently a 7th grader at MWJDS).
+Dr. Sokol is married to Dr. Francene Reichel Sokol and has two sons, Benjamin (currently a senior at Gann Academy) and Samuel (currently an 8th grader at MWJDS).